Koenkk/zigbee2mqtt.io/docs/information/configuration.md

   # Optional: adapter type, not needed unless you are experiencing problems (default: shown below, options: zstack, deconz)
   adapter: null

-# Optional: ban devices from the network (by ieeeAddr) (default: empty)
+# Optional: Block devices from the network (by ieeeAddr) (default: empty)
-ban:
+# Previously called `ban` (which is deprecated)
+blocklist:
   - '0x000b57fffec6a5b2'

-# Optional: whitelist devices from the network (by ieeeAddr)
+# Optional: Allow only certain devices to join the network (by ieeeAddr)
-# Note that when devices are whitelisted, all device which are not whitelisted will be removed from the network.
+# Note that all devices not on the passlist will be removed from the network!
 # (default: empty)
-whitelist:
+# Previously called `whitelist` (which is deprecated)
+passlist:
   - '0x000b57fffec6a5b3'

 # Optional: advanced settings